Quantum-amplified global-phase spectroscopy on an optical clock transition

-Here, we report the first experimental quantum amplification of an optical clock phase in a neutral atom ensemble and demonstrate clock precision $2.4(7)$ dB beyond the SQL.
+Here, we report the first experimental quantum amplification of an optical clock phase in a neutral atom ensemble and demonstrate spectroscopic precision enhancement of $2.4(7)$ dB beyond the SQL.
 This is achieved through cavity-mediated one-axis twisting (OAT)~\cite{Schleier-Smith2010a} which generates squeezing and unsqueezing dynamics in the nuclear ground states of laser-cooled ${}^{171}$Yb atoms~\cite{Braverman2019}.
-To mitigate fast phase diffusion on the optical transition due to high-frequency noise of the local oscillator (LO) laser~\cite{Bishof13,supp}, we develop a new method that replaces conventional Ramsey spectroscopy with a novel Rabi-type``global-phase spectroscopy'' (GPS) that relies on driven cyclic evolution.
+To mitigate fast phase diffusion on the optical transition due to high-frequency noise of the local oscillator (LO) laser~\cite{Bishof13,supp}, we develop a new method that replaces conventional Ramsey spectroscopy with a novel Rabi-type ``global-phase spectroscopy'' (GPS) that relies on driven cyclic evolution.
 In this approach, the driven optical qubit acquires a global Aharonov-Anandan phase~\cite{Aharonov87}, which realizes a detuning-sensitive holonomic quantum phase gate \cite{Zhou2017,SJOQVIST201665} between the ground states.
-This new GPS method allows us to extend for the first time entanglement-enhancement techniques to Rabi-type spectroscopy.
+This new GPS method allows us to extend for the first time entanglement enhancement techniques to Rabi-type spectroscopy.
+While it retains the same dc sensitivity to the LO laser noise as conventional Rabi spectroscopy, the GPS features reduced sensitivity to the high-frequency phase (frequency) noise, following ${\propto}f^{-4}$ (${\propto}f^{-6}$) scaling.
+This is substantially lower than that of Rabi spectroscopy, ${\propto}f^{-2}$ (${\propto}f^{-4}$), and Ramsey spectroscopy, ${\propto}f^{0}$ (${\propto}f^{-2}$)~\cite{supp}.
 Furthermore, while conventional Rabi spectroscopy measures population imbalance, which necessitates side-of-fringe operation, GPS measures phase and exhibits maximal sensitivity on resonance - an optimal condition for feedback.
-This fact also allows us to integrate GPS with a resonant rotary echo \cite{Solomon59,yan2025}, which refocuses the inhomogeneities in light-atom coupling \cite{Blatt09}, and facilitates implementation of composite pulse sequences to improve clock performance.
+This fact allows us to also integrate GPS with a resonant rotary echo \cite{Solomon59,yan2025}, which refocuses the inhomogeneities in light-atom coupling \cite{Blatt09}, and facilitates implementation of composite pulse sequences.